Verizon To Sell Yahoo, AOL For $5 Bn To Private Equity Firm - UrduPoint

 Both AOL and Yahoo lost traction -- and lofty market valuations -- as internet users shifted to newer platforms such as Google and Facebook.

-"We are thrilled to help unlock the tremendous potential of Yahoo and its unparalleled collection of brands," said Reed Rayman, private equity partner at Apollo.
+"It may be (Apollo) will try to extract something, and put it back on the market," Kay said.

+- New opportunities - Executives at Verizon and Apollo said they saw opportunities for the new Yahoo.

-"We have enormous respect and admiration for the great work and progress that the entire organization has made over the last several years, and we look forward to working with Guru, his talented team, and our partners at Verizon to accelerate Yahoo's growth in its next chapter."Apollo's David Sambur added, "We are big believers in the growth prospects of Yahoo and the macro tailwinds driving growth in digital media, advertising technology and consumer internet platforms."
+"We are big believers in the growth prospects of Yahoo and the macro tailwinds driving growth in digital media, advertising technology and consumer internet platforms," said David Sambur, senior partner and co-head of private equity at Apollo.

+"Apollo has a long track record of investing in technology and media companies and we look forward to drawing on that experience to help Yahoo continue to thrive."
+Hans Vestberg, Verizon's CEO, said the media unit "has done an incredible job turning the business around over the past two and a half years and the growth potential is enormous."
+Vestberg added: "The next iteration requires full investment and the right resources.
+During the strategic review process, Apollo delivered the strongest vision and strategy for the next phase of Verizon Media.
+I have full confidence that Yahoo will take off in its new home."
+Apollo has a wide-ranging investment portfolio including real estate, finance and consumer brands.
+In recent years it acquired the Venetian resort in Las Vegas, the Qdoba restaurant chain and the Fisker electric car company.

+Monday's deal marks the latest change in ownership at AOL, whose massive valuation enabled the pioneering internet service firm to close a deal for Time Warner in 2001, which was unwound eight years later.